JacekDubikowski/build-your-own-framework/readme.md

 ```

 As we can see, the application's main method is responsible for providing the implementation of interfaces that *ManualTransactionParticipationService* depends on.
-Furthermore, it must know which ParticipationService implementation should be created.
+Furthermore, it must know which ParticipationService implementation it should create.
-The application's main method doesn't rely on abstractions for sure.
+It doesn’t rely on abstractions, for sure.
 It is also responsible for creating the needed implementations.

 Can we improve the situation?